bitdump/BLHeli/BLHeli_32 ARM/README.md

 ## Test code

-BLHeli_32 Rev32.6.2 test code is published in the "BLHeli_32 Test code Rev32.6.2 hex files" directory
+BLHeli_32 Rev32.6.4 test code is published in the "BLHeli_32 Test code Rev32.6.4 hex files" directory
 - Added real time signal line telemetry (for Dshot and Proshot input)
 - Added telemetry trig for PWM input (pulse <30us for 1-2ms PWM, Oneshot125 and Oneshot42)
 - Added capability of Dshot2400 and improved accuracy of Proshot
+- Added programmable stall protection (BLHeliSuite32 rev must be 32.6.1.4 or higher)
 - Some smaller fixes
+- The "Rev32.6.5 for inverted bidirectional dshot only" subdirectory contains code to be used with inverted dshot signaling

 ## Discussion threads